gsmatth/shooters-log/README.md

 Example:https://shooters-log-staging.herokuapp.com/api/scorecard/5775cdcd8023621100ee87f6

 Required Data:
-* None
+* CompetitionId

-This route will return a scorecard that contains a competition, the matches associated with that competition, and the shots for each match.
+This route will return a scorecard that contains a competition, the matches associated with that competition, and the shots for each of the matches.

-* Required data: competitionId

-* Authorization
+* Authorization Header
-  * needs to be done in the following way: `Bearer <response token from signin>`
+  * `Bearer <response token from signin>`

-A scorecard object will be returned.
-The object will contain a competition object, an array of "matches" containing match objects with the specific competitionId, and an array of of shots arrays, containing individual shot data objects.
+A scorecard will be returned in JSON format.
+The object will contain a competition object, an array of "matches" containing match objects with a shared  competitionId, and an array of shots arrays.
+Each shot array will contain individual shot data objects.

 Example response:
   ```